alexmathews89/simple-js-app/README.md

 Project Description: A simple application that displays the image, name, and height of a pokemon with the click of a button.
+The website is hosted live here: https://alexmathews89.github.io/simple-js-app/

 Application uses Jquery, Bootstrap, ES6 and basic ESLint default rules.